brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ADAdmin-Tools/README.md

 38. **Uninstall-SelectedApp.ps1**: Offers a GUI to streamline the uninstallation process of applications, improving administrative efficiency.

+39. **Unjoin-DomainAndCleanup.ps1**: Simplifies the process of safely removing a computer from a Windows domain, including cleanup actions, via an intuitive GUI.

-39. **Unlock-SMBShareUserAccess.ps1**: Quickly resolves SMB Share access issues, ensuring uninterrupted user access to shared network resources.
+40. **Unlock-SMBShareUserAccess.ps1**: Quickly resolves SMB Share access issues, ensuring uninterrupted user access to shared network resources.

-40. **Update-WorkstationDescriptionsGUI.ps1**: Facilitates the updating of workstation descriptions in AD, using a GUI for streamlined data entry and management.
+41. **Update-WorkstationDescriptionsGUI.ps1**: Facilitates the updating of workstation descriptions in AD, using a GUI for streamlined data entry and management.

-41. **UpdateSoftware-WingetExplicit.ps1**: Leverages the winget tool for direct, script-driven software updates, enhancing system security and performance.
+42. **UpdateSoftware-WingetExplicit.ps1**: Leverages the winget tool for direct, script-driven software updates, enhancing system security and performance.

-42. **UpdateSoftware-WingetGPO.ps1**: Automates the process of updating software on Windows workstations through `winget`, with deployment via Group Policy for ease and efficiency.
+43. **UpdateSoftware-WingetGPO.ps1**: Automates the process of updating software on Windows workstations through `winget`, with deployment via Group Policy for ease and efficiency.

-43. **NEXT COMING SOON**: Stay tuned for more innovative and efficient PowerShell scripts that will continue to enhance system administration efficiency and effectiveness.
+44. **NEXT COMING SOON**: Stay tuned for more innovative and efficient PowerShell scripts that will continue to enhance system administration efficiency and effectiveness.

 ## Additional Assistance
 All script codes can be edited and customized to suit your preferences and requirements.
 For further help or detailed information regarding prerequisites and environment setup, please consult the README.md file in the main root folder.